And the answer is…Neither. Both. Deck. Patio. Huh?

 Patios are flush with the ground and generally made from paver stones, bricks or concrete and often connect to the home.
 Then again, so does an elevated or even low-level deck, perhaps with a step or two up or down.

 A stone, paver, or concrete patio has no railings, therefore it’s easier to landscape immediately around or within it.
 Plus, you have more options for size and configuration than decks typically allow.
 Patios are also great spots for a water fountain, birdbath, a seating area and fire pit.
+If you decide that you prefer to have a patio, then you may decide to also add new patio doors so your whole garden area is new and fresh.

 Decks, on the other hand, are typically made of wood (or composite) and raised off the ground, as we’ve said, at least by a step or two.
 That means there will be “stuff” underneath, perhaps even creepy critters, but don’t let that deter you.
 That’s because decks have their own set of advantages, such as: